 - Take a gap semester or year.
 Dropping out does not have to be a permanent decision, but time away from school helps you to better understand what it is you want to do.
 Take advantage of time off to take care of yourself and to challenge yourself to rebuild confidence and motivation to go where you want to go.
 Students who have taken a gap year have higher graduation rates and better grades than students who jump right into college.

 - Look for transitional programs that will offer support and guidance in deciding where you want to go next.
 While the future may feel overwhelming, you are at a critical time in your life to pay attention to what you need and to decide how to better meet those needs.
+A transitional program can provide you with the structure and skills you need to help you make that decision.

 - Decide long term goals, both career wise and regarding your personal development.
 Dropping out of college does not have to disrupt future goals, but it may reroute them.
 It is natural to feel directionless and unprepared for the future during this transition, but you are not alone.